What Is DAPA?

 From the moment it was conceived, it has been in the midst of heavy controversy, with opposition coming from multiple sides.
 DAPA never actually came to fruition, having been snared by a deadlocked Supreme Court ruling in the summer of 2016.

 Why is it the center of so much controversy?
-How many people would DAPA actually benefit, and how many would experience a detriment because of it?
+How many people would DAPA actually benefit from, and how many would experience a detriment because of it?
 To get an idea of the impact, we must first know who would be eligible for it.

 Persons eligible under DAPA will meet these requirements:

-- Have no felonies or high-level misdemeanors on criminal record.
+- Have no felonies or high-level misdemeanors on your criminal record

 You can call (844) 299-5003 to speak with Akula & Associates, P.C. and our Dallas immigration law attorneys today.
 We focus entirely on immigration cases, ranging from family immigration to global business immigration cases, and have built a reputation for being considerate and professional to all clients.
 We invite you to contact us at your first opportunity to get to know more about our team and our services.